QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

     plt.tight_layout()
     plt.show()

-Evidently our initial guess for :math:`\mu_0` is too high and makes initial consumption is too low
+Evidently, our initial guess for :math:`\mu_0` is too high and makes initial consumption is too low

 We know this because we miss our :math:`K_{T+1}=0` target on the high